gabesargeant/blog/gabrielsargeant/content/posts/respimg/index.md

         /posts/respimg/kiddo.png 1x" alt="Kiddo meme saying, You can't just use one image for all devices; That's where you're wrong kiddo">
 ```

-In Nils writeup he chose to have a set of scales that shortcode work at.
+In Nils writeup, he chose to have a set of scales that shortcode work at.
 I decided to just have the image as I create it for the page on my laptop, and one other scaled down version for phones.
 This is enough in my opinion.
 And yes I know 320px is a pretty small image, but it will easily work on everything.

-The bit of work was adding some extra CSS to make the images scale as required for changes in screen size.
+The bit of work was adding some extra CSS to make the scale of the image as required for changes in screen size.

 ```
 img {